Need Help? Give us a call.

 Despite all of these perks that Square payments come with, it’s far from perfect.
 What are reasons that you might hesitate on choosing Square payments as your business’s point of sale?

 Let’s take a look:

 The first and most salient of Square’s imperfections?
 The complicated pricing.
 The answer to the question of how much Square will cost your business won’t be a simple one to answer.
 It will depend on which software you opt for, which hardware you opt for, and how many transactions you run with these systems.

-Really, Square can cost you anywhere from just 2.75% percent of your credit card transactions, all the way up to a whopping lump sum of $999, (on top of a percent of your transactions).
+Really, Square can cost you anywhere from just 2.6% plus $0.10 per each credit card transaction, all the way up to a whopping lump sum of $999, (on top of a percent of your transactions).
 With Square’s many options will come lots of uncertainty on pricing, which will also require your constant vigilance with regard to what this point of sale system is actually costing your business.

 For most of the Square software, your business will either need to already have a smart device or be willing to invest in one.

 From the basic, free magstripe reader, all the way up to the $169 stand, your business will need to come to the table carrying some kind of smart device in order to actually be able to use Square.